-Free printable gift labels wrap around quick-knitted cabled headband ear warmers – a great handmade gift option for girls of all ages.
+Free printable gift labels for cable headbands to wrap around these quick-knitted ear warmers for a great handmade gift option for girls of all ages.
+Be sure to check out the handmade gifts page for even more easy gift ideas.

 I’m so happy to share this handmade gift idea with you for sweet knitted cabled headbands wrapped in printable gift labels.
 Why?
 Because these are my favorite kinds of gifts: quick to make, pretty, and very usable.
 They also work for all ages of the girls and women on your list.